mui/material-ui/docs/data/joy/components/typography/typography.md

 :::

-## Remove the built-in scale
+### Removing the scale

-To start fresh with your own typographic scale, assign an `undefined` value to the built-in typography tokens in the theme.
+To create a custom typographic scale, you can clear the built-in values by assigning `undefined` to them in the theme.

 ```js
 extendTheme({